-New to the 15th edition are The Patron's Voice boxed essays, which underscore the important roles played by the individuals and groups who paid for the artworks and buildings in determining the character of those monuments.
+New to the 15th edition are The Patron's Voice boxes.
+These essays underscore the important roles played by the individuals and groups who paid for the artworks and buildings in determining the character of those monuments.
 Also new are boxes designed to make students think critically about the decisions that went into the making of every painting, sculpture, and building from the Old Stone Age to the present.
-Called Problems and Solutions, these essays address questions of how and why various forms developed; the problems that painters, sculptors, and architects confronted; and the solutions they used to resolve them.
+Called Problems and Solutions, these essays address questions of how and why various forms developed; the problems that painters, sculptors, and architects confronted; and the solutions they devised to resolve them.

-Other noteworthy features retained from the 14th edition are the extensive (updated) bibliography of books in English; a glossary containing definitions of and page references for italicized terms introduced in both the printed and online texts; and a complete museum index, now housed online only, listing all illustrated artworks by their present location.
+Other noteworthy features retained from the 14th edition are the extensive (updated) bibliography of books in English; a glossary containing definitions of italicized terms introduced in both the printed and online texts; and a complete museum index listing all illustrated artworks by their present location.
 The host of state-of-the-art online resources accompanying the 15th edition are enumerated on page xx).